Microsoft Unleashes Windows Internet Explorer 9 Beta

 The software giant's next Web browser rises to the challenge posed by Google Chrome 6, Firefox 4, and Safari 5.

-public beta of Windows Internet Explorer 9, latest iteration of its Web browser and proof that the company can still compete.
+Before a crowd of about 200 journalists and industry partners, Microsoft on Wednesday introduced the public beta of Windows Internet Explorer 9, latest iteration of its Web browser and proof that the company can still compete.

 Dean Hachamovitch, corporate VP at Microsoft, described IE9 as "A browser that uses the whole PC and puts sites at the center of the experience."
 What he means by that is that IE9 looks to Windows for both graphics processing power and user interface improvements, often in ways that attempt to shift the focus of computing away from the browser and back to the PC operating system.